Thorney Island (West Sussex): RAF Thorney Island and Baker Barracks

-In 1938, the RAF airfield on Thorney Island was built.
+Many of the civilian residents were cleared from the island, and the RAF airfield on Thorney Island was built in 1938.
+Eventually the entire civilian population of the island was cleared, the island was requisitioned, and the village of West Thorney was demolished and replaced with military housing.

+A Commonwealth War Grave in the medieval churchyard contains a number of Commonwealth, particularly Canadian, and British aircrew along with German pilots who were killed in the area.

 Subsequently the Royal Navy expressed an interest in using the base.
-In 1980 West Thorney became host to many hundreds of Vietnamese families, accepted by the United Kingdom for settlement in the United Kingdom.

 In 1985, a series of experiments referred to as the "Thorney Island Heavy Gas Dispersion Trials" investigating atmospheric dispersion of gases was carried out on the island.

-1984 saw the base renamed Baker Barracks to house a Royal Artillery unit, the 26th Field Regiment Royal Artillery, armed with the FH70.
+In 1984 the base was renamed Baker Barracks to house a Royal Artillery unit, the 26th Field Regiment Royal Artillery, armed with the FH70.
 Later, the 26th Field Regiment Royal Artillery was replaced on the island by the 47th Regiment Royal Artillery, armed with the Starstreak HVM.
 In January 2008, the 12th Regiment Royal Artillery moved to the island on their return from Germany.
 47 Regiment subsequently relocated from Thorney Island to Larkhill, Wiltshire, under restructuring of the British Army as part of the Army 2020 programme.

 In 2009, the airfield was used as a test track for a British-built steam car hoping to break the longest standing land speed record.
 The British Steam Car Challenge team included test driver Don Wales, nephew of the late Donald Campbell and grandson of Sir Malcolm Campbell.

+Baker Barracks is also host to No26 (Thorney Island) Detachment of the Army Cadet Force, a national volunteer youth organisation sponsored by the MoD to provide military and adventurous training to those aged 12 to 18 years old.

+The entire island remains an Army Barracks containing military infrastructure and accommodation, including housing for military families.
+The island is not open to the public with the exception of a public footpath that circles the island, except by permission.
+There is a sailing club on the east side of the island with both services and civilian members.
+The airfield is currently used as a car park for the nearby Royal Artillery Equestrian Centre and providing Compulsory Basic Training for motorcycle riders.